 “One friend said, “You betrayed me!
-If you are open and we hang out, that will automatically out me too.”
+If you are open and we hang out, this will automatically out me too.”
 This pushed away some of my closeted friends.
-I also had this conversation with one of my really good friends, who’s gay but really against being open.
+I’ve also had this conversation with one of my really good friends, who’s gay but really against being open.
 He brought up this topic of the suicide of the law student.
 This guy who killed himself probably thought it would be okay to come out.
 But it wasn’t.
 So by being open, what we are doing is creating a misunderstanding, not for straight people, but for gay people.
 This guy may have misunderstood it was okay to come out, and then he killed himself.

 Another reason why some people are against me being open is that they want to protect the areas which are really gay friendly like Ni Chome which is now becoming straight –friendly.
-That’s what scares some closeted gay people who live with their parents and closeted in the office because that is the only place they can feel at home and be themselves. ) Back in the 60s and 70s, men used to go to Ni Chome, pull off their wedding rings, date guys, and then put their wedding rings back on when it was time to catch the last train home.”
+That’s what scares some closeted gay people who live with their parents and are closeted in the office, because that is the only place they can feel at home and be themselves.
+Back in the 60s and 70s, men used to go to Ni Chome, pull off their wedding rings, date guys, and then put their wedding rings back on when it was time to catch the last train home.”

 “Sex with a woman can happen, but he said he wasn’t sexually attracted to her, and he was trying to close his eyes and think of a guy.”